 Crowdfunding and Charitable Donations

 You’ve most likely heard of the sites, even if you’ve never donated before—GoFundMe, Kickstarter, Crowdfunder, and numerous others.
 Maybe a family faces dire financial trouble due to some unforeseen catastrophe, or someone is trying to raise money to create an amazing new gadget that will save the world.
-So, you donate $50 to the appropriate account through the crowdfunding website.
+So, maybe you donate $50 to the appropriate account through the crowdfunding website.

 That family or up-and-coming entrepreneur won’t receive the full $50.
 The site will deduct a processing fee first.
 GoFundMe’s payment processing fee is 2.9%, plus an additional $0.30 per donation.

 The most restrictive charitable donations rule in the Internal Revenue Code (IRC) covers whom you can give money to if you want to claim a tax deduction for your generosity.
 Unfortunately, gifts to individuals don’t qualify.
-You can’t give $50 to your down-on-his-luck neighbor and then claim a tax deduction for it, whether or not you gave that $50 directly to your neighbor or through a crowdfunding site.
-The Internal Revenue Service (IRS) says this is a gift, not a donation.
+You can’t give $50 to your down-on-his-luck neighbor and then claim a tax deduction for it, whether you gave that $50 to them directly or through a crowdfunding site.
+The Internal Revenue Service (IRS) calls that a gift, not a donation.

 Other donations that are not considered charitable donations for tax purposes include funds given to political parties, foreign organizations and governments, labor unions, social clubs, and for-profit hospitals and schools.

 You can claim a tax deduction for some contributions made through crowdfunding platforms if your donation is to a certified charity, officially registered with, and recognized by, the government, and regulated by federal or state law.
 In other words, it must be a 501(c)(3) organization.

-Crowdfunding sites are naturally well aware of this hitch, and some, including GoFundMe, have taken steps to help you out.
+Crowdfunding sites are, naturally, well aware of this hitch, and some, including GoFundMe, have taken steps to help you out under such circumstances.
 They identify the campaigns on their websites that qualify for a tax deduction because they’re run by 501(c)(3) organizations.
 You’ll usually see some type of badge or emblem next to the campaign name on the site.
-Even sites that don’t go this extra mile will usually note that the organization is a qualified charity in some fashion.
+Even sites that don’t go that extra mile will usually note that the organization is a qualified charity in some fashion.